Sven Nykvist

-His work is generally noted for its naturalism and simplicity.
-He is considered by many to be one of the greatest cinematographers of all time.
-In 2003, Nykvist was judged one of history's ten most influential cinematographers in a survey conducted by the International Cinematographers Guild.

-Life and career
+Sven Vilhem Nykvist ([svɛn ˈvɪ̌lːhɛlm ˈnŷːkvɪst]; 3 December 1922 – 20 September 2006) was a Swedish cinematographer and filmmaker, best known for his collaboration with directors Ingmar Bergman and Woody Allen.

+Often considered to be one of the greatest cinematographers of all time, his work is generally noted for its naturalism and simplicity.
+He also won the Academy Award for Best Cinematography for Cries and Whispers (1972) and Fanny and Alexander (1982).

+Early life and education

 Nykvist was born in Moheda, Kronobergs län, Sweden.
 His parents were Lutheran missionaries who spent most of their lives in the Belgian Congo, so Nykvist was raised by relatives in Sweden and saw his parents rarely.
 His father was a keen amateur photographer of African wildlife, whose activities may have sparked Nykvist's interest in the visual arts.

 A talented athlete in his youth, Nykvist's first cinematic effort was to film himself taking a high jump, to improve his jumping technique.
 After a year at the Municipal School for Photographers in Stockholm, he entered the Swedish film industry at the age of 19.